-Here are some steps you can take to extend its lifespan and prevent damage.
+Here are some steps you can take to — safely — extend its lifespan and prevent damage.

-Over time, rain causes water and debris to accumulate in your gutters.
-The added weight puts strain on your roof, which can weaken the structural integrity and cause early breakage.
+Over time, rain, snow and debris build up in your gutters.
+The added weight puts strain on your roof, which can weaken the home’s structural integrity and cause early breakage.